refinedev/refine/documentation/docs/api-reference/mui/components/buttons/create.md

 ## Properties

-### `resourceNameOrRouteName`
+### `resource`

-It is used to redirect the app to the `/create` endpoint of the given resource name.
-By default, the app redirects to a URL with `/create` defined by the name property of resource object.
+It is used to redirect the app to the `create` action path of the given resource name.
+By default, the app redirects to the inferred resource's `create` action path.

 ```tsx live disableScroll previewHeight=120px
 const { useRouterContext } = RefineCore;